arman-g/AgeCalculator/README.md

 public void PrintMyAge()
 {
-    // Date of birth or from date object. var dob = DateTime.Parse("10/03/2015");
+    // Date of birth or from date. var dob = DateTime.Parse("10/03/2015");

     // Using DateTime extension.